alfredomarinus/jupyter-pyspark/README.md

-# PySpark / Jupyter Notebook with Docker Compose
+# PySpark / Jupyter Notebook using Docker Compose

 This repository provides a quick and easy way to launch a **Jupyter Notebook environment with PySpark**.
 It is designed to help you quickly set up a scalable data processing environment without complex local installations.